About the Potential Reaction Scale

 6) negative self-talk.

-This list has been within the TIYT™ Trauma Informed Yoga Therapy curriculum since 2009, and only taught within the context of a trauma informed methodology, due to the risk of misuse and misunderstanding of this type of content without the Yoga teacher having prior exposure to basic trauma informed principles.
+This list has been within the TIYT™ Trauma Informed Yoga Therapy curriculum since 2009, and only taught within the context of a trauma informed methodology, due to the risk of misuse and misunderstanding of this type of content without the Yoga teacher having prior exposure to basic trauma-informed principles.

 If you stop teaching the Level 4 & 5 poses entirely, you are doing a great disservice to your clients and to the practice of Trauma Informed Yoga.
 Each of the poses are beneficial to many, and in the proper setting, with proper preparation and experience, even the Level 5 poses may have a therapeutic benefit to the most sensitive student of Yoga.
+Therefore, this scale is not a cookbook and should NEVER be used as a definitive guide

-Therefore, this scale is not a cookbook and NEVER should be used as a definitive guide.
-To refrain from teaching “Happy Baby Pose” in a class of female survivors of sexual assault may seem like it is common knowledge to many, but there are far too many reports of women having very negative reactions in a group Yoga class after the teacher taught this pose; therefore, we do not assume anything.
-The information contained within, again, is just a guide to help you make informed choices for good starting poses with clients/students who are seeking Yoga to help manage and move past unresolved trauma.
+To refrain from teaching “Happy Baby Pose” in a class of survivors of sexual assault may seem like it is common knowledge to many, but we still receive far too many reports of women having very negative reactions in a group Yoga class after the teacher taught this pose;.
+It is important to learn the principles behind the potential reaction scale.

-“One of the lessons of yoga is that it’s not just the poses you do but how you do
+“One of the lessons of yoga is that it’s not just the poses you do but how you do them that affects the mind.”